 With our objections we will struggle directly against two multinational breweries in one single case.
 The EPO is required to answer our legal objections with a detailed reasoning for their decision.

 Our petition will also demand that governments in Europe order the EPO to comply with current regulation.
-They’re meeting at the end of the month in the Hague and we know this topics already on their agenda.

 In coorperation with